flintlang/flint/docs/language_guide.md

  - `bool`
  - `bytes32`

-See [casting] for more information.
+See [casting](#casting-to-and-from-solidity-types) for more information.

 ## Constants and variables

-Constants and variables associate a name with a value of a particular [type].
+Constants and variables associate a name with a value of a particular [type](#types).
 The value of a constant cannot be changed once it is set, whereas a variable can be set to a different value with assignment statements.

 Constants and variables of a contract are its state properties.
 They are data stored in the EVM storage, and even though they are not directly modifiable, they are publicly visible, so they should never hold private or sensitive data.